chrisilly/cpplab3/lab-report-draft.md

 Reading up on the C++ core guidelines, though, it probably should look like: `AddToRegister(const Person& person)`, because passing `Person` objects by value might get expensive compared to passing them by reference to const[^5].
 I can find *nothing* on passing pointers as parameters.

 It also says in general that instead of using `char*` or `const char*` to represent strings, you should use `zstring` or `czstring` in order to clarify intent[^6].

+I'm so tired.
+I don't know what is expected of me.
+This assignment has me so defeated.

 <!--  -->